marius311/marius311.github.io/_posts/2015-04-18-kickass-presentations.md

 For sharing your slides with others in a portable format, LibreOffice has the option to export to PDF.
 However, if your slides had transitions, these can be lost in the conversion.
 This isn't just an aesthetic problem, it can actually make your presentation illegible if you had objects appear on top of other object; the PDF will only feature the final version of the slide and some of the content could be completely covered up.

-Fortunately, the [Expand Animations] add on can take a slide with transitions on it, and expand it to several PDF slides.
+Fortunately, the [Expand Animations] add-on can take a slide with transitions on it, and expand it to several PDF slides.
 For example, if your slide had objects A, B, then C appearing one by one, the expanded PDF will now have three copies of that slide where A, then B, then C appears.

 To install, download the file from the link, then from LibreOffice go to *Tools→Extension Manager*, click *Add*, and select the file you downloaded.
 You will now see the *Expand Animations* option under *Tools→Add Ons*.

 ##4.
 Conclusion.

 If you made it this far and want to see some examples where I make use of all of the above tips, check out some of the [slides](/talks/) from my talks ([this](https://drive.google.com/file/d/0B4mwjUA-f7g6d1pKellXNXlSLUU/view?usp=sharing) is a good example).
-And if you have any other suggestions for using free software to create scientific talks, please feel free to leave them below!
+And if you have any other suggestions for using free software to create scientific talks, please let me know below!

 {% if page.comments %}